TellieEngineering/qa-assessment/README.md

 The Image Well allows a user to select an image from their computer and upload it to Tellie.

-- Must match designs exactly (pixel perfect)
+- Must match designs exactly (pixel perfect colors, spacing, fonts, etc.
 - User can drag an image file (only image files) from their native system onto the image well and it should begin the upload process*
 - User can click the image well and select an image (filtered by image type) from their native file system.
 - User should see an error if trying to upload an image larger than 1200x800